-Each remote keyless entry transmitter is coded to prevent another transmitter from unlocking your vehicle.
-If a transmitter is lost or stolen, a replacement can be purchased through your dealer.
-Remember to bring any remaining transmitters with you when you go to your dealer.
-When the dealer matches the replacement transmitter to your vehicle, any remaining transmitters must also be matched.
-Once your dealer has coded the new transmitter, the lost transmitter will not unlock your vehicle.
+Each RKE transmitter is coded to prevent another transmitter from unlocking your vehicle.
+If a transmitter is lost or stolen, a replacement can be purchased through your dealer/retailer.
+Remember to bring any remaining transmitters with you when you go to your dealer/retailer.
+When the dealer/retailer matches the replacement transmitter to your vehicle, any remaining transmitters must also be matched.
+Once your dealer/retailer has coded the new transmitter, the lost transmitter will not unlock your vehicle.
 Each vehicle can have a maximum of four transmitters matched to it.